axxshen/lumina-demo/TECHNICAL_DOCS.md

         if (imageBytes != null) {
           final prompt = text.isNotEmpty
               ? text
               : "Please describe what you see in this image.
-Keep the response concise and relevant within 3 short sentences.";
+And respond to the user query if any.
+Keep the response concise and relevant within 3 short sentences without markdown formatting.";

           final instruction = "Keep the response concise and relevant without unnecessary details.";
           final fullPrompt = "$prompt $instruction";